 Step 2: Name Your LLC

 You need the right business name in order to register your LLC with the state.
-Naming your new business goes beyond creative branding—you could have the catchiest name in Connecticut but if it isn’t unique and legal, you can’t use it.
+Naming your new business goes beyond creative branding—you could have the catchiest business name in your state, but if it isn’t unique and legal, you can’t use it.